platanus/potassium/README.md

   end
   ```

-### Installing Something
+#### Install

-Now, to add some behavior, thanks the [DSL](docs/dsl.md), we have a kind of flow of what is happening in the template execution.
+Now, to add some behavior, thanks to the [DSL](docs/dsl.md) we have a kind of standard flow of what happens when a new project is created.
 To understand this better, please read [the template](lib/potassium/templates/application/template.rb).
 Anyway, the structure is like this:

 1. Clean the Gemfile and add the base gems that rails needs to work.
 2. Then, run all the **asks** recipes.